sahajthapaliya/AI-WAF-Anomaly-Detection-System---LogBERT/README.md

 # WAF Anomaly Detection using LogBERT

 This directory contains the implementation of LogBERT for detecting anomalies in Web Application Firewall (WAF) command inputs.
-The implementation is based on the LogBERT framework developed by Helen Guoh and her team.
+The implementation is based on the LogBERT framework developed by Helen Guoh and her team. https://github.com/HelenGuohx/logbert.git.
+If needed to clone, go to this link and follow the instructions to get the base framework.
+I have uploaded only the files that are different to the original framework.
+Replace predict_log.py and train_log.py after the environment is installed.
+The directory to replace the files is Your Drive:\Your Project Folder\env\Lib\site-packages\bert_pytorch\.
+Make sure to install the necessary packages.

 ## Overview